 Called by some "the sailfish of the north", Alaska's grayling are the fish of pristine mountain lakes and slower rivers.
 For many anglers, they represent all that is wild about Alaska.
 Though they are indeed found in remote wildernesses, they also inhabit lakes near the heart of both Anchorage and Fairbanks.

 Grayling spawn in the spring, right about the time the ice goes out on Alaska's rivers and lakes.
-Grayling don't dig nests like salmon do, and after spawning takes place they move off to feed.
-Eggs generally hatch about three weeks post-spawn, and the fry quickly move to the shallows to avoid predators, and to feed on small zooplankton and insect larvae.
+Grayling don't dig nests as salmon do, and after spawning takes place they move off to feed.
+Eggs generally hatch about three weeks post-spawn, and the fry quickly move to the shallows to avoid predators and to feed on small zooplankton and insect larvae.

 In some systems, grayling move from rivers to lakes to spawn, and in other cases they spawn in the river and may spend their entire lives there.